-Solid state drives or SSD’s have come a long way evolving rather swiftly when compared to the traditional hard drives.
-Word is that one day SSD’s will replace conventional hard drives ruling the roost.
-Marking an SSD as your priority storage medium would mean your interests lie at making your computer performance oriented.
+Solid state drives, or SSD, have come a long way, evolving rather swiftly than traditional hard drives.
+The word is that one day, SSDs will replace conventional hard drives.
+Marking an SSD as your priority storage medium would mean your interests lie in making your computer performance-oriented.
 While SSD vanquishes the territory of efficiency, speed, and compactness, there has been a lot of buzz around the reliability and durability standpoint as it can only withstand a certain amount of reading and write cycles.
 Here’s a brief insight into the evolution of SSD and its architecture to get a better understanding of this ambiguity:

-Dynamic Random access memory or (DRAM) was the primeval member in the family of SSD’s.
-Dynamic RAM’s store each bit explicitly on a capacitor integrated on a circuit.
-Each capacitor in the circuit can be charged or discharged accordingly to represent corresponding binary 1’s and 0’s.
+Dynamic Random access memory (DRAM) was the primeval member in the family of SSDs.
+Dynamic RAM stores each bit explicitly on a capacitor integrated into a circuit.
+Each capacitor in the circuit can be charged or discharged accordingly to represent corresponding binary 1s and 0s.
 As the charge on a capacitor is subjected to leakage, the data saved on the DRAM is lost within the stipulated time.
-Due to the following reason, this ancestor of SSD’s ceased to be used as a means of the permanent storage device.
+Due to the following reasons, this ancestor of SSDs ceased to be used as a permanent storage device.

 Incorporation of Flash in SSD’s:

-A flash memory in layman’s terms is a memory that is similar to a pen drive.
-A flash memory can be erased electrically and hence is a non-volatile storage medium.
+In layman’s terms, a flash memory is a memory similar to a pen drive.
+A flash memory can be erased electrically and is a non-volatile storage medium.
 1984 marked the usage of EEPROM in memories; nevertheless, a writing program required a complete erase of data on the EEPROM.
-This led to the invention of flash-based SSD’s.
-Flash-based solid state drives enable data to be manipulated at the page level and hence making the read and write more convenient.
-A flash-based SSD can be subdivided into two types: NAND-type and NOR type.
-NAND type flash memories are widely preferred for their properties and contribute to a major portion of SSD’s manufactured.
+This led to the invention of flash-based SSDs.
+Flash-based solid-state drives enable data to be manipulated at the page level, making reading and writing more convenient.
+A flash-based SSD can be subdivided into NAND-type and NOR-type.
+NAND-type flash memories are widely preferred for their properties and contribute to a significant portion of SSDs manufactured.

-A solid-state drive primarily comprises a controller, memory, battery, cache, interface.
+A solid-state drive primarily comprises a controller, memory, battery, cache, and interface.

-- Allocating temporary space for reading and write operations
+- Allocating temporary space for reading and writing operations

 - Mapping of bad sectors

-A memory generally a NAND based flash memory is widely preferred by manufacturers for its durability rather than its speed.
-A memory is segregated into blocks and each block is segregated into pages.
+A memory, generally a NAND-based flash memory, is widely preferred by manufacturers for its durability rather than speed.
+A memory is segregated into blocks, and each block is segregated into pages.

-To ensure a smooth read and write operation on each block/page a memory incorporates the usage of temporary memory called cache which saves the intermediate information when a large amount of parallel read and write operations take place.
-The information of cache is manipulated by the controller.
+To ensure a smooth read and write operation on each block/page, a memory uses a temporary memory called cache, which saves the intermediate information when many parallel read and write operations occur.
+The controller manipulates the information in the cache.

 An interface is the physical bus or connector line which connects the computer and the SSD.
-There are several interface standards available and the interface has a great influence on the transfer speeds of data.
-Examples of a few interfaces are Serial ATA, PCIe, Parallel ATA, USB etc.
+Several interface standards are available, and the interface significantly influences the transfer speeds of data.
+Examples of a few interfaces are Serial ATA, PCIe, Parallel ATA, USB, etc.

-- Hardware Failure/ component failure of an SSD: Hardware failure would mean the device is showing abnormalities when powered.
-Most of the times such a failure can be studied by connecting the SSD to different computers or by using a different cable.
-Any indications of this failure would be the flickering of power indicator (if any) or the drive not being detected.
-The interfaces like SATA decrease the transfer or signaling rate between the drive or the computer when a lot of errors are being reported to avoid loss of data, this can also be one of the major indicators of a dying drive.
+- Hardware Failure/Component Failure of an SSD: Hardware failure would mean the device shows abnormalities when powered.
+Most of the time, such a failure can be studied by connecting the SSD to different computers or using a different cable.
+Any indications of this failure would be the flickering of the power indicator (if any) or the drive not being detected.
+Interfaces like SATA decrease the transfer or signaling rate between the drive and the computer when many errors are reported to avoid data loss; this can also be one of the significant indicators of a dying drive.

-- Failure due to physical damage/ thermal shock: It is quite normal for electronics to turn faulty when exposed to any kind of physical stress, No wonder most of the electronics have a handle with care caution.
-Fortunately, unlike an HDD these drives may endure physical abuse but any damage in circuitry cannot be disregarded and can have data loss consequences.
+- Failure due to physical damage/ thermal shock: It is pretty standard for electronics to turn faulty when exposed to physical stress; no wonder most electronics have a handle with care and caution.
+Fortunately, unlike an HDD, these drives may endure physical abuse, but any damage in circuitry cannot be disregarded and can have data loss consequences.